 Stretching back at least to the medieval Cathars, the people of these mountains have cherished something specific and powerful.
 Freedom.
 Self-esteem.
 Independence.
 Respect.
 That has been their message.
 And for this powerful message, for their maverick voices and actions towards this end, they have been persecuted.
 Memorials pepper these mountains attesting to their bravery and to their persecution.

 Tourists visit this region for the romance and tragedy that surrounds the Cathar massacres of the 13th century.
-The Cathars were a Christian dualist movement whose beliefs rejected the church as part of the material world whereas they considered religion spiritual.
+The Cathars were a Christian dualist movement whose beliefs rejected the church as part of the material world whereas they considered religion spiritual, as opposed to dogmatic coercive Catholicism.
 Pope Innocent III called for the Albigensian Crusade which massacred 20,000 Cathars in the nearby city of Beziers.
 In the mountains near Riols, the maverick Cathars held out to the bitter end in four defensive castles clustered on rocky ridges at Lastours.

-While Catharism exists in some quarters to the present day, a courageous stand we can perhaps more easily relate to today is the bravery of people in these mountains who resisted Nazi invasion during the Second World War.
-Memorials to resistance fighters are commonplace in this area, including in Riols, and Riols features on ‘La Route de la Resistance Dans les Haut Cantons’, a route linking important sites of Nazi resistance.
+While Catharism exists in some quarters to the present day, a courageous stand we can perhaps more easily relate to today is the bravery of people in their mountains who resisted Nazi invasion during the second world war.
+Memorials to resistance fighters are commonplace in this area, including in Riols, and Riols features on 'La Route de la Resistance Dans le Haut Cantons', a route linking important sites of Nazi resistance.

 Apart from its rich political history, Riols is set in the Parc Naturel Regional du Haut Languedoc.
 This regional nature park which includes inhabited rural villages and towns, is designated an area of outstanding beauty so as to protect the scenery and heritage.
 Its importance in nature conservation is recognised by the French government and protected by sustainable economic development.
 It is here that Brandon Broll, whose childhood embraced nature, who qualified as a botanist and zoologist at the highest level but whose career as a biologist was destroyed by politics, later chose this bolt-hole as a writer.